Genomon-Project/Genomon-Pages/index.md

 <br>
 </div>
 <div class="box">
-Genomon is now highly optimized and efficiently utilizes ruffus package for job scheduling. <br>
+Genomon is now highly optimized and equipped with efficient job scheduling framework. <br>
-You can analyze several hundreds of genomic and transcriptome sequencing data simultaneously.
+Several hundreds of genomic and transcriptome sequencing data can be analized simultaneously.
 </div>
 </div>